CoRoe/DNSGUI/README.md

 ![Screenshot](screenshot.png)

-For security reasons, the bash script has to be placed in a directory to which the user does not have write access.
-Otherwise malicious software running in the context of the user could modify the script and perform arbitrary actions with root privileges.

-The applet runs on the Cinnamon desktop and interacts with the systemd DNS resolver.
+The applet runs on the Cinnamon desktop and interacts with systemd to switch between Portmaster dn the system DNS resolver.

 ## Installation